OBenner/data-engineering-interview-questions/content/spark.md

 [Table of Contents](#Apache-Spark)

 ## What is lazy evaluation in Apache Spark?
 Apache Spark uses lazy evaluation as a performance optimization technique.
-In Laze evaluation as transformation is not applied immediately to a RDD.
+In lazy evaluation as transformation is not applied immediately to a RDD.
 Spark records the transformations that have to be applied to a RDD.
 Once an Action is called, Spark executes all the transformations.
 Since Spark does not perform immediate execution based on transformation, it is	called lazy evaluation.

 ## What are the core components of a distributed application in Apache Spark?
 Core components of a distributed application in Apache Spark are as follows: